romeerez/orchid-orm/packages/docs/src/guide/orm-repo.md

 # Repository

-Repositories in `Porm` is a nice feature that allows decomposing complex queries into smaller single-purpose ones, reuse query parts.
+Repositories in `Orchid ORM` is a nice feature that allows decomposing complex queries into smaller single-purpose ones, reuse query parts.

 Consider the following example, imagine we have a User model, it has a relation with `followers` to track if one user is following another.